 The Nasdaq proposals seek to strengthen the role played by independent directors in decisions relating to the compensation of executive officers.
-Nasdaq proposes to require independent director approval of CEO compensation, either by an independent compensation committee meeting in executive session or by a majority of the independent directors meeting in executive session.
-The compensation of other executive officers would require independent director approval, either by a majority of the independent directors or by an independent compensation committee in a meeting at which the CEO may be present but may not vote.
+Nasdaq proposes to require independent director approval of CEO compensation, either by an independent compensation committee voting in executive session or by a majority of the independent directors voting in executive session.
+The compensation of other executive officers would require independent director approval, either by a majority of the independent directors voting in executive session or by an independent compensation committee voting in executive session.
+The CEO may be present during such deliberations but not during voting.

-A single non-independent director (other than an officer, employee or family member) would be permitted to serve on the independent compensation committee under the "exceptional and limited circumstances" provision, but only for a term limited to two years, provided the committee has at least three members.
+A single non-independent director (other than a current officer, employee or family member) would be permitted to serve on the independent compensation committee under the "exceptional and limited circumstances" provision, but only for a two-year term, provided the committee has at least three members.
 Under the exceptional and limited circumstances provision, the board must determine that the individual's membership on the committee is in the best interest of the company and its shareholders and must disclose in the next annual proxy statement after such determination the nature of the relationship and the reasons for the determination.